Schedule

 Marie Gregg, “Woman, Who Condemns You?
 A Feminist Reading of Romans 8:1-4”

-• Philosophy I - Location TBA
+• Philosophy I - Demaray 259

 Brandon Yarbrough, “Entire Sanctification as the Experience of the Love of Friendship: Understanding Article 10 of the Nazarene Manual by way of Aristotle’s Nicomachean Ethics”